dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 Pick the first the pod in the list, in this example *glusterfs-storage-16pb0* and note it's host IP address.

-&#8680; Use the following command to conveniently safe it's name and host IP address in a shell variable for later use (copy & paste those lines in your shell):
+&#8680; Use the following command to conveniently save it's name and host IP address in a shell variable for later use (copy & paste those lines in your shell):

 ~~~~
 FIRST_GLUSTER_POD=$(oc get pods -l glusterfs=storage-pod -o jsonpath="{.items[0].metadata.name}")